 Firdaos joined MARC as Head of Economic Research on November 2, 2020, with over 15 years of experience in economic development.
-In MARC, he is responsible for economic, sovereign and sub-sovereign rating as well as fixed-income macroeconomic research output.
+As MARC's Chief Economist, he is responsible for economic, sovereign and sub-sovereign rating as well as fixed-income macroeconomic research output.

 Prior to joining MARC, Firdaos served with the Institute of Strategic and International Studies (ISIS) Malaysia from January 2011 to October 2020 where he last served as the Director of Economics, Trade and Regional Integration.
 During his time with ISIS, he also served as a short-term external consultant to the World Bank and was a former EXCO member of the Malaysia-Japan Economic Association.

 Firdaos holds a Bachelor of Arts in Accounting and Finance degree from Lancaster University, UK.
 He also completed his Master of Public Policy from the London School of Economics and Political Science as a 2019/2020 Chevening scholar.